Classification of States: From Aristotle to Modern Political Science

 Furthermore, he added confusion by categorizing states as civilized monarchies, patriarchal kingships, feudal monarchies, military and judicial principalities, absolute, limited, and constitutional monarchies, compound states, and various others.

 Bluntschli’s classification is Open to most of the objections made to those of the writers who preceded him.
-It is unscientific, it is based on a confusion of state and government, and some of the entities to which he attributed the character of states does not state.
-Thus, one of his categories included what he called the Zusammengesetztestaatsform, a compound gate in which the sovereignty is divided between a union and the component states which form it.
+It is unscientific, it is based on a confusion of state and government, and some of the entities to which he attributed the character of states do not state.
+Thus, one of his categories included what he called the Zusammengesetztestaatsform, a compound state in which the sovereignty is divided between a union and the component states that form it.

 Examples are states with colonial dependencies or vassal tributaries, personal unions, confederations, and federal unions.
 But a colony is not a state, nor is a state possessing colonial dependencies a compound state.
 Neither is a personal union nor a confederation.
 Personal unions and confederations, as stated above, are not even states but associations of states.
 On the other hand, a federal union is a state but not a compound state.